jolie/docs/web/language-tools-and-standard-library/basics/interfaces/data_types.md

 | *long*       | ranges                |
 | *double*     | ranges                |

-When a value that does not respect the refinement type is forced to be used a *TypeMismatché will be raised by the interpreter.
+When a value that does not respect the refinement type is forced to be used a *TypeMismatch* will be raised by the interpreter.

 #### Refinement: length
-This refinement allows for specifying the minimum and the maximum lenght of a string.
-The minimum and the maximum lenght must be specify as a couple of values between square brackets.
+This refinement allows for specifying the minimum and the maximum length of a string.
+The minimum and the maximum length must be specify as a couple of values between square brackets.
 Example:
 ```text
 type MyType {
     my_refined_string_field: string( length( [2,5] ) )